SwapnilVerma209/n_body/README.md

 game engine.
 This simulation accounts for special relativistic and some general relativistic effects.
 This simulation includes gravitational and electromagnetic interactions between non-rotating spheres of uniform mass density and uniform charge density.
-This simulation is currently a direct n-body, but I have plans in the future to optimize this using the Barnes-Hutt algorithm.
-In the future, I may include rotational mechanics.
-As for the effects of rotation on the gravitational and electromagnetic fields, I may not include that, considering the complexity.
-I also have plans to make this simulation more user-friendly, with a proper UI.
 Please let me know if you find any bugs!

 ## How to Use
 For now, there is no UI for creating simulations.
 You need to modify the code